Do the Locomotion With Me – Virtual Reality Interface for Locomotion on Flexible Structures

-There have been numerous cases of bridge instability reported in the last years all over the world.
-The prima facie explanation of this phenomenon was simple synchronisation of pedestrian footsteps to the bridge motion causing direct resonance.
+There have been numerous cases of bridge instability reported in recent years all over the world.
+The prima facie explanation of this phenomenon was simple synchronisation of pedestrian footsteps to the bridge motion, causing direct resonance.
 However, there is now a growing body of evidence challenging this notion.
-It is evident that pedestrians do not act as purely external load to the structure but can modify their behaviour, hence loading, in response to the bridge motion.
+It is evident that pedestrians do not act as purely external loads to the structure but can modify their behaviour, hence loading, in response to the bridge motion.
 This can, in turn, modify structural behaviour, and so a feedback loop emerges.
-Another complexity arises as walking in the presence of other people can significantly alter pedestrian’s behaviour.
+Another complexity arises, as walking in the presence of other people can significantly alter pedestrians' behaviour.

 A viable solution to this challenge could be achieved by integrating a platform capable of delivering a wide range of motion representative of real structural behaviour with a self-paced instrumented treadmill.
 To ensure sensory experience representative of real world environment, virtual reality (VR) can be provided.

 The first attempt at realising this ambition was made during a doctoral project of Dr Mateusz Bocian, now a lecturer at the University of Leicester, co-supervised by Dr John Macdonald and Dr Jeremy Burn, both from the University of Bristol.
 The results from an experimental campaign with pedestrians walking on a laterally-oscillating treadmill, representing conditions during the instability period of the London Millennium Footbridge, revealed the influence of visual information on the magnitude of pedestrian loading.
 A new “phase pulling” mechanism in pedestrian stepping behaviour was also discovered which, in the absence of convincing evidence of widespread synchronisation, could be responsible for generating large magnitude destabilising forces to the structure.